Skip to main content

 Comparing two numeric fields

-Due to HTML limitations all fields real type is text.
+Due to HTML limitations, all fields' real type is text.
 This is not a problem when comparing a field with an explicit number.
-For example, let's say that Field value is 10, the following
+For example, let's say that the Field value is 10, the following

 Field > 5

 behaves as expected and evaluates as true.
-But if both side of the comparison are fields it does not work well.
-Let's say we have a FieldRight that has value 5.
+But if both sides of the comparison are fields, it does not work well.
+Let's say we have a FieldRight that has a value of 5.

 Field > FieldRight